Skip to Content

 Padrao dos Descobrimentos Entrance Fee: €10. €5 for people aged 13-25.

 ▶️ Time for a sweet break!
-Among other things to do in Belem is the Pasteis de Belem bakery [Rua de Belém 84-92], where 20,000 pastéis de nata (or custard tarts), are made everyday!
+You’ll now head to Pasteis de Belem bakery [Rua de Belém 84-92], where 20,000 pastéis de nata (or custard tarts), are made everyday!
 The pastries are served hot, just out of the oven and they are. the. most. delicious. thing.
 Eveeeer.

 Don’t get too scared by the long line, it goes fast.
 You won’t wait more than 5-10 minutes to get your hands on that deliciousness.
 It’s a must do in Lisbon!